jojopig2002/CustomDirective/README.md

 This repository demos how to write a complex and resuable directive with angular.

 The directive is a panel with several controls.
+The panel has a dropdownlist to list all the preset data.
+If selecting a preset and clicking load button, the value of the preset will be displayed in the field inputbox.
+The panel also supports other actions like save, delete and add a preset data.

 App screenshot:
 <img src='http://i61.tinypic.com/530bdg.png'></img>